|

 the production line used to produce our full-color

-aluminum license plates, each tag can be lettered with its own unique
+reflective aluminum license plates, each individual tag in a production run for the above item numbers can be lettered with its own unique

-alphanumeric serial number, name, title, or motto, etc. Variable data and
+alphanumeric serial number, name, title, or motto.
+Variable data and

 serial numbers can be sequential/ consecutive or arbitrary/